Wijeyananda Dahanayake: Return to parliament

-He successfully contested the July 1960 general elections from the Lanka Prajathanthravadi Pakshaya in Galle and elected to parliament defeating W. D. S. Abeygoonawardena.
-He seat in the opposition and was called before the commission of inquiry into the Bandaranaike assassination to give evidence in 1963.
-That year he was awarded an honorary doctorate from the Vidyodaya University and adopted the style "Dr Wijeyananda Dahanayake".
-In 1964, Dahanayake gained fame when he attempted and was prevented from entering parliament chambers in a span cloth (known locally as an Amude) in protest of government of Prime Minister Sirima Bandaranaike's rationing of clothing to two yards of textiles per month per person due to foreign exchange shortage.
-The following day dailies carried photos of Dahanayake in an Amude.
+He successfully contested the July 1960 general elections from the Lanka Prajathanthravadi Pakshaya in Galle and was elected to parliament defeating W. D. S. Abeygoonawardena.
+Dahanayake took his seat in the opposition and, in 1963, was called before the Commission of Inquiry into the assassination of S.W.R.D.
+Bandaranaike to give evidence.
+That same year he was awarded an honorary doctorate from the Vidyodaya University and subsequently adopted the title "Dr. Wijeyananda Dahanayake".
+In 1964, Dahanayake attracted national attention when he attempted to enter the Parliament chambers wearing only a span cloth (known locally as an amude) to protest the government of Prime Minister Sirima Bandaranaike, which had imposed textile rationing—limiting citizens to just two yards of fabric per month—due to a foreign exchange shortage.
+He was prevented from entering the chamber, but photographs of Dahanayake in his amude appeared in newspapers the following day, making the incident widely publicized.

 Cabinet minister and opposition

-He was re-elected 1965 general elections from the Sri Lanka Freedom Socialist Party led by C. P. de Silva.
+He was re-elected 1965 general elections as a member of the Sri Lanka Freedom Socialist Party led by C. P. de Silva.
 The party supported the United National Party in forming a national government and Dahanayake was appointed Minister of Home Affairs.
 He was re-elected in the 1970 general elections from the United National Party and sat in the opposition.
 He resigned from United National Party and sat as an independent after his request for a free vote for the republican constitution was refused.
 In the 1977 general elections, he contested from Galle as an independent candidate, but lost to the United National Party candidate Albert de Silva.
-Dahanayake challenged Silva in an election petition in the Galle High Court and in the Supreme Court, once again representing himself and a judgment in his favor unseating Silva in 1979.
-Dahanayake gained the seat in the following by-election as the candidate from the United National Party with a majority of 13,012 votes and sat as a backbencher.
-He was appointed Minister of Co-operatives by J. R. Jayewardene in March 1986 and serving till 1988.
-The United National Party nominated Dahanayake through the national list for the 1989 general elections, his name was removed later and he was not able to enter parliament.
+He subsequently filed an election petition challenging the result in the Galle High Court and later in the Supreme Court, representing himself in both cases.
+In 1979, the court ruled in his favor, unseating Silva.
+In the ensuing by-election, Dahanayake contested as the UNP candidate and won by a majority of 13,012 votes, returning to Parliament as a backbencher.
+He was appointed Minister of Co-operatives by President J. R. Jayewardene in March 1986, a position he held until 1988.
+The United National Party nominated Dahanayake through the National List for the 1989 general elections, his name was removed later and he was not able to enter parliament.
 This marked the end of his political career.

 Death

-Dahanayaka died on 4 May 1997 at the age of 95 after a short illness at his home in Richmond Hill, Galle.
+Dahanayaka died on 4 May 1997 at the age of 94 after a short illness at his home in Richmond Hill, Galle.